linode/docs/docs/guides/kubernetes/nomad-alongside-kubernetes/index.md

 But many organizations can effectively leverage both use cases.
 Often, you need to run more than just large and containerized applications.
 Beside those, you may need to orchestrate batch applications or other non-containerized applications that benefit from a higher degree of flexibility.

-Running a Nomad cluster alongside a Kubernetes cluster is a possibility for handling this.
+Running a distinct Nomad cluster in addition to a Kubernetes cluster is a possibility for handling this.
 And you can learn everything you need for getting started with a Nomad cluster in our guide **How to Use Nomad for Container Orchestration**.

-Still, that model may be restrictive, and price-inefficient for your needs.
-In that case, you may still leverage the advantages of Nomad alongside your Kubernetes setup by running Nomad on the Kubernetes cluster itself.
+Still, that model may be restrictive, and price-inefficient depending on your needs.

+The other way to leverage the advantages of Nomad alongside your Kubernetes setup is by running Nomad on the Kubernetes cluster itself.
+Nomad runs on the same infrastructure as your Kubernetes, but can separately orchestrate tasks.
+This gives you a means of running batch processes and non-containerized applications alongside your Kubernetes applications.

+And such a setup has additional advantages, such as the ability for Kubernetes and Nomad applications to readily communicate across a private Kubernetes network.

 ## How to Deploy Nomad on a Kubernetes Cluster

-There are several pieces you need to create and deploy to get a full Nomad-and-Kubernetes infrastructure.
+There are several pieces you need to create and deploy to get an infrastructure running Nomad alongside Kubernetes.
 This includes provisioning a Kubernetes cluster, deploying Nomad, and deploying Consul for Nomad to network through.

 This section of the tutorial walks you through everything you need for a basic Kubernetes cluster running Nomad alongside Kubernetes.
 By the end, you are ready to start orchestrating all of your applications using the tools most fit for the task.